Read about how we process personal data and find out about your rights.

 - fundraising for the University and other organisations (excluding fundraising through alumni).

-Applicants, students and staff
+Applicants, students and alumni

 We collect personal data via student applications through the UCAS system and our own application systems.
 Should you subsequently enroll as a student at the University, a student record will be created for you.